mciocchi/cyanide/README.md

 </code>

 In .emacs or .emacs.d/init.el add the following.
-Adjust proj-root, display-name,
+Adjust project-root, display-name,

 default-view, etc. as the need arises.